Iconic Australian paparazzo's oddest gig yet: mayor

 His success led to a star turn in 2005 when the BBC aired “Paparazzi”, a behind-the-scenes look at his company.
 That led to further slots on reality TV shows like “Celebrity Big Brother” and “Dragons’ Den”.

-Although Lyons was one of Britain’s most recognisable faces, his business was battered by the global financial crisis and collapsed in 2012, leaving him at a crossroads.
+Although Lyons was one of Britain’s most recognizable faces, his business was battered by the global financial crisis and collapsed in 2012, leaving him at a crossroads.

 Early last year he decided he’d had enough of the celebrity lifestyle and, together with fiancée Elissa Friday, returned triumphantly to Geelong.